undeMalum/portfolio/content/posts/football-competition/index.md

 ***

 # Sunday
-New day, new me, new challenges...
-Well, not.
-The scheme was the same as previously for the older group.
-There were only four differences, compared to the precedent day, that are worth mentioning now.
+A new day, new me, new challenges...
+Well, no. The scheme was the same as previously for the older group.
+There were only four differences, compared to the precedening day, that are worth mentioning now.
 First, I engaged my best friend Dawid to participate (you can see him next to me [there](/portfolio/about/#prelude).)
 Second, we could arrive later as everything was prepared.
 Third, three rounds were conducted instead of five.
 Fourth, **THERE WERE NO BALLOONS**.

 I'd like to add more, believe me, but I can't.
 It was the same kind of thing.
 I admit, being with Dawid was a massive change, however, it didn't concern the structure of the tournament.

 At 4:30 p.m., the tournament terminated and the terminator, "Grand Finale", dramatic ending was the medal ceremony of the last round :clap:.
-We packed our stuff and left the property to finally visit our homes.
+We packed our stuff and left the property to head for our homes at last.

 ***
 {{< neighbouring >}}